ValveSoftware/steam-audio/unity/doc/source.rst

     *Only available if using Unity's built-in audio engine.*

+Perspective Correction
+    If checked, perspective correction (based on the projection matrix of the current main camera) is applied to this source during spatialization.
+This can improve the perceived positional accuracy in non-VR applications.
+See :doc:`Steam Audio Settings <settings>` for more details.

+    Requires **Enable Perspective Correction** to be checked in **Steam Audio Settings**.

+    *Only available if using Unity's built-in audio engine.*

 Distance Attenuation
     If checked, distance attenuation will be calculated and applied to the Audio Source.
 This takes into account the **Spatial Blend** setting on the Audio Source, so if **Spatial Blend** is set to **2D**, distance attenuation is effectively not applied.